(click for full size)

 Every other year, HND hosts the Hmong National Development Conference (HNDC).
 The HNDC embodies HND’s mission and goals by bringing together community members, professionals, politicians, scholars, youth, business owners and more to network, dialogue, and celebrate the community’s accomplishments.
 Over the course of the three-day conference, various events are held to build capacity, educate attendees on Hmong issues, and discuss pressing issues in the Hmong community.

 ABOUT THE THEME

-2) Share the latest research, best practices, and developments from multiple sectors in order to forecast future trends
+2) Share current and anticipated issues and challenges facing the community, as well as the latest research, best practices, and developments from multiple sectors.

 Hmong National Development, Inc. (HND) is a national, 501(c)(3), not-for-profit organization.